This page outlines a number of scenarios which detail how property tax compliance requirements apply.

 Dave and Sally own a farm and live in the farmhouse.
 Sharon and Pete are buying the farm and will live in the farmhouse.
-All four must complete the full tax statement – including their IRD numbers – as the sale relates to the farm, not the house.
+All four must complete the full tax statement, including their IRD numbers.

 Sarah is an overseas investor who wants a property in New Zealand.
 Her son Junior lives in New Zealand and buys it on her behalf.
 Junior’s name will be on the property title, but Sarah makes all the decisions – Junior is the ‘nominee’ and Sarah the ‘nominator’.
 Sarah is responsible for any tax to do with the property, so a tax statement with her IRD number and TIN are needed when Junior buys – and later sells – the property on her behalf.

 Mr and Mrs Smith are selling their rental property, and are both listed on the title.
 Mr Smith signs the sale and purchase agreement on their behalf – he is the ‘agent’ for the sale.
-As both Smiths are on the property title, they are both transferors – so they must both complete a tax statement and provide their IRD number.
+As both Smiths are on the property title, they are both transferors.
+They must both complete a tax statement and provide their IRD number.
 If applicable, a taxpayer identification number must also be provided.

 Got a question?

 For registered Landonline users, submit a 'Titles Information' request in Landonline.